 Whatever his reasons were for establishing his prizes, Nobel kept quiet about them during his lifetime.
 Almost no one knew about his plans before his death on December 10, 1896, and even then his will caused considerable controversy and confusion.
 Furious at having been denied the largest piece of his fortune, some of Nobel’s family members tried to have the will overturned.
 In Scandinavia, meanwhile, many criticized his dictate that the prizes were to be awarded without regard to nationality.
 It ultimately took five years before the executors of Nobel’s will were able to sort out all the legal issues, set up a foundation, and convince the designated Swedish and Norwegian institutions to accept the task of awarding the prizes.

 Finally, in 1901, the Nobel Prizes were handed out for the first time.
 The inaugural laureates included the likes of Red Cross founder Henry Dunant, poet Sully Prudhomme and x-ray discoverer Wilhelm Conrad Röntgen.
 Four years later, Bertha von Suttner won the Peace Prize for her activist work and her role in inspiring Nobel.
-The organization the “dynamite king” willed into existence has since awarded more than 500 prizes to historical luminaries ranging from Alfred Einstein and Marie Curie to Winston Churchill, Ernest Hemingway and Martin Luther King Jr. To this day, the awards are still handed out every December 10—the anniversary of Alfred Nobel’s death.
+The organization the “dynamite king” willed into existence has since awarded more than 500 prizes to historical luminaries ranging from Albert Einstein and Marie Curie to Winston Churchill, Ernest Hemingway and Martin Luther King, Jr. To this day, the awards are still handed out every December 10—the anniversary of Alfred Nobel’s death.